ARMmbed/mbed-os/features/filesystem/littlefs/littlefs/README.md

 As you may have noticed, littlefs takes in a configuration structure that defines how the filesystem operates.
-The configuration struct provides the filesystem with the block device operations and dimensions, tweakable parameters that tradeoff memory usage for performance, and optional static buffers if the user wants to avoid dynamic memory.
+The configuration struct provides the filesystem with the block device operations and dimensions, tweakable parameters that trade memory usage for performance and optional static buffers if the user wants to avoid dynamic memory.

-The state of the littlefs is stored in the `lfs_t` type which is left up to the user to allocate, allowing multiple filesystems to be in use simultaneously.
+The state of the littlefs is stored in the `lfs_t` type, which is left up to the user to allocate, allowing multiple filesystems to be in use simultaneously.
 With the `lfs_t` and configuration struct, a user can format a block device or mount the filesystem.

-Once mounted, the littlefs provides a full set of posix-like file and directory functions, with the deviation that the allocation of filesystem structures must be provided by the user.
+Once mounted, the littlefs provides a full set of POSIX-like file and directory functions, with the deviation that the allocation of filesystem structures must be provided by the user.

-All posix operations, such as remove and rename, are atomic, even in event of power-loss.
-Additionally, no file updates are actually commited to the filesystem until sync or close is called on the file.
+All POSIX operations, such as remove and rename, are atomic, even in the event of power loss.
+Additionally, no file updates are actually committed to the filesystem until sync or close is called on the file.

 ## Other notes